Divorce, Child Custody, and Parental Alienation

 In aside to judicial intervention focused on the perpetrating parent, a court may also elect to take additional action in regard to addressing the welfare of a child.
 For example, a judge may order a child subjected to parental alienation to visit a counselor or therapist for evaluation or treatment.

 If you are a divorced parent (or a parent in the midst of a divorce) and you face the perpetration of parental alienation by the other parent, legal representation is advisable.
 Curtailing parental intervention is something that needs to be undertaking in a prompt manner.
 Prompt remediation of a situation involving parental alienation not only protects the rights of the nonoffending parent, but it also protects the best interests of the child or children.
-If you have a case involving parental alienation, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for an initial free consultation.
+If you have a case involving parental alienation, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.